wavefrontHQ/docs/pages/doc/wavefront_monitoring_metric_quality.md

 **To install the predefined Operations for Applications Usage alerts:**

-1. Click **Integrations** on the toolbar.
+1. In your service instance, click **Integrations** on the toolbar.
 1. Click the **Operations for Applications Usage** integration tile.
 1. Click the **Alerts** tab.
 1. Click **Install All**.

-After you install the alerts, clone them, and edit the alert targets to assign the recipients who will receive notifications when an alert is triggered.
+After you install the alerts, clone them, and edit the clones to add the recipients who will receive notifications when an alert is triggered.

 ### Clone and Customize the Operations for Applications Usage Alerts